Last Updated on

 Acquiring a new customer can cost anywhere between 5 and 25 times as much as retaining an existing one, but many companies are still focusing their efforts on customer acquisition.
 So, here’s five drivers of customer loyalty in the coming years and some suggestions of how you can turn customers into loyal advocates.

 The customer has certain expectations when they come to your business.
-Make sure that they’re expectations are met, and then go one better!
+Make sure these expectations are met, and then go one better.
 Take Five Guys, for example.
-They offer free peanuts while you wait, a simple but highly customisable menu and a free extra portion of chips in the bag.
+They offer free peanuts while you wait, a simple but highly customisable menu and an extra portion of chips in the bag.
 These simple extras are an easy way to exceed the customers’ expectations and leave them with a more positive memory of their experience, thus driving future loyalty and engagement.

 This isn’t just limited to restaurants though – every industry can get involved:

-- Hotels – One of the top drivers of customer loyalty in the hotel industry is offering your guests a personalised welcome pack with a customised suggested itinerary and they often remember guest preferences, such as dietary requirements or room service requests, for repeat visits.
+- Hotels – One of the top drivers of customer loyalty in the hotel industry is offering your guests a personalised welcome pack with a customised suggested itinerary.
+Leading hotels often remember guest preferences, such as dietary requirements or room service requests, for repeat visits.

-- Banks – Offer personalised spending insights and budgeting advice to customers as well as recommending saving opportunities and promotions based on purchase history to save customer’s money.
+- Banks – Offer personalised spending insights and budgeting advice to customers as well as recommending saving opportunities and promotions based on purchase history, all to save customer’s money.

-- Shops – Offer a personalised welcome using apps, a free gift wrapping service, complementary food and drink whilst browsing and, in-store music requests to create an immersive experience far beyond the purchase.
+- Shops – Offer a personalised welcome using apps, a free gift wrapping service, complementary food and drink whilst browsing.
+Leading stores even offer in-store music requests to create an immersive experience far beyond the purchase.

-- Personalisation – one of the top drivers of customer loyalty
+- How do brands offer personalisation – one of the top drivers of customer loyalty?

 Segmentation is key to this.
 All good CRM systems have the ability to assign characteristics to customers, which allows you to develop deep customer insights and create highly personalised content.
-There are lots of ways to personalise content – and lots of companies offering this including:
+There are many companies offering this, including:

-- Optimzely and Visual Web Optimiser – Website optimisation platforms which allow you to target different customer segments with different versions of the website, as well as testing different versions of web pages, to optimise sales or lead generation.
+- Optimzely and Visual Web Optimiser – These are website optimisation platforms which allow you to target different customer segments with different versions of the website, as well as testing different versions of web pages, to optimise sales or lead generation.

 - MailChimp – Allows you to send highly personalised e-mails to customer segments, increasing the click through rate and conversion rate of e-mails.
 Personalised e-mails deliver six times higher transaction rates than generic ones.
 Following segmentation and personalisation, clothing retailer, Johnny Cupcakes, reported a 42% increase in click through, a 123% increase in conversion and a massive 141% increase in revenue per e-mail campaign.